Jerry-Vrrr/hang-in-there-boilerplate/README.md

 ```
 Project spec & rubric can be found [here](https://frontend.turing.io/projects/module-1/hang-in-there.html)

+## Installation

 To view your project while in Atom:
 1. In your terminal, navigate to your project repo
 2. Run the command `open index.html`

+# Credits
+None of this would be possible without the support and teachings from the esteemed Turing school.